YannCebron/m68kplugin/docs/known_issues.md

 ## Resolving

 - `include` directives not evaluated, resolving across all project files
-- respects only first match for symbols defined more than once (e.g., inside conditional assembly directives)
 - macro block:
   - do not highlight `jsr _LVO\1(a6)` as unresolved label
   - resolve global label inside current first